funkhaus/fuxt/README.md

 ## Features

 -   Optimzed for Netlify deployment.
 Includes custom WordPress plugin for manual and auto deploys.
--   WordPress Previews and Drafts work with regular WordPress logins
+-   WordPress Previews and Drafts work with regular WordPress logins. `Preview` token in requests to work with CDNs.
+-   Includes a WordPress admin bar on frontend for logged in users.
 -   Supports Gutenberg blocks on frontend and backend!
 -   Includes [Nuxt Storybook module](https://storybook.nuxtjs.org/)!
 -   Includes custom module for nuxtGenerateInit.
 Populate the store once at the beginning of Generate!